-In this project, we exploit the unique capabilities of Atomic Layer Deposition (ALD) to synthesise innovative surface and contact passivating stacks.
+In this Advanced High-Efficiency Silicon Solar Cells project, we exploit the unique capabilities of Atomic Layer Deposition (ALD) to synthesise innovative surface and contact passivating stacks.
 ALD allows the synthesis of multilayer structures that can be tailored at the atomic scale towards desired material properties such as work function, interface defect density, and conductance.
 Our particular focus is on increasing the selectivity of electron and hole contacts.
 The higher the selectivity of a contact, the higher the efficiency potential of the solar cell.
 The current contact systems used in Passivated Emitter Rear Cell (PERC) solar cells have a selectivity of 12 and 13 for holes and electrons, respectively, and this project aims to develop electron and hole contacts with higher selectivity and thus higher efficiency ceilings.
 These contacts can also be used for future silicon- based tandem solar cells.

 How the project works

-This project is a collaboration between the two leading Australian academic institutes, UNSW Sydney and the Australian National University (ANU), in the area of carrier-selective contacts with Lead Micro, a leading equipment supplier from China, and Merck Performance Materials.
+The Advanced High-Efficiency Silicon Solar Cells project is a collaboration between the two leading Australian academic institutes, UNSW Sydney and the Australian National University (ANU), in the area of carrier-selective contacts with Lead Micro, a leading equipment supplier from China, and Merck Performance Materials.

 The project aims at the development of novel carrier selective contacts.
 This will first be done at the lab scale at UNSW and the ANU and the most promising processes will be transferred to UNSW’s Solar Industrial Research Facility (SIRF).
 For this purpose, Lead Micro will supply a pilot-scale deposition reactor to UNSW.
 Finally, the most promising processes will be transferred to leading companies in the photovoltaic industry.